questdb/documentation/clients/date-to-timestamp-conversion.md

 }
 ```

-Example using a `long` with Epoch in microseconds and `java.time.temporal.ChronoUnit`
+Example using a `long` with epoch microseconds and `java.time.temporal.ChronoUnit`

 ```java
 import java.time.LocalDate;